Shopify has proven to be one of the most significant advances in the story of ecommerce.

 Rich Returns is among the better of the bunch, due to its wide set of capabilities and lack of functionally impairing downsides.

 Exchange It is a reasonable returns app, but only within the scope of simplified exchanges.
-It does not solve for any of other customer-facing or operational challenges of returns.
+It does not solve any of the other customer-facing or operational challenges of returns.

 In fact, none of the more basic return apps solves the deeper operational challenges of returns.
 They act as a short-term fix to a systemic problem in ecommerce.